-2024 Florida Senior Games, presented by Humana, December, TBD, Florida's Sports Coast/Pasco County
+2024 Florida Senior Games, December, 2-15, Florida's Sports Coast/Pasco County

 TALLAHASSEE, Fla. – The 2018 Florida Senior Games Athletes of the Year may be complete opposites in stature, but when it comes to their performances on the field of play, Pickleball and Table Tennis player Deb Harrison and Track and Field athlete Brian Hankerson are at the top of their game.